johnthagen/python-blueprint/README.rst

 Summary: On Windows, use ``py`` instead of ``python3`` for many of the examples in this documentation.

-The package fully supports Windows, along with Linux and macOS.
-Python is typically `installed differently on Windows <https://docs.python.org/3/using/windows.html>`_, however.
+This package fully supports Windows, along with Linux and macOS, but Python is typically `installed differently on Windows <https://docs.python.org/3/using/windows.html>`_.
 Windows users typically access Python through the
 `py <https://www.python.org/dev/peps/pep-0397/>`_ launcher rather than a ``python3`` link in their ``PATH``.
 Within a virtual environment, all platforms operate the same and use a